ywrhee/ywrhee.github.io/_pages/research.md

 ### “We Are Moral": How a Team Moral Identity Influences the Functions and Outcomes of a Team (Dissertation)

-<details><summary>[Button name](#link){: .btn .btn--success}</summary>
+<details><summary>CLICK HERE TO VIEW THE ABSTRACT</summary>
 <p>

-> _This dissertation introduces the construct of team moral identity, which I define as a team’s shared sense of self that regards morality as a central, distinctive, and enduring characteristic of the team.
+>_This dissertation introduces the construct of team moral identity, which I define as a team’s shared sense of self that regards morality as a central, distinctive, and enduring characteristic of the team.
 In keeping with the literature on ethical theory, I delineate this construct as having two forms, conduct-oriented and outcome-oriented identity.
 Furthermore, I draw on the social identity and self-verification literatures to propose several critical antecedents and consequences of team moral identity.
 I validate a scale measuring team moral identity, examine the nomological network around the construct, and test several of the relationships proposed in the theoretical model using online, lab, and field data.
 The findings from this dissertation demonstrate that a) team moral identity dramatically impacts the functions and outcomes of a team, including those with moral and non-moral implications, and that b) conduct- and outcome-oriented team moral identity have distinct organizational implications._

 </p>
 </details>